nothingnothings/HostCorps/README.md

 # HostCorps

 Website of a fictional hosting provider company.
 Built with HTML5, CSS3 and vanilla JavaScript.
+The webApp can be acessed [here](https://nothingnothings.github.io/ArtGarage/)

 ## Technologies